RIH Willie Ford

 Thank you so much, Willie Ford, for what you have done for music, and enjoy that Heaven that loves to have you.

 Small Note: Willie Ford recorded a song, titled ''Lie To You'', which is currently in the 'vault' of bassist Tony Green.
 Willie Ford sings straight through this cut.
-Supposedly this song belongs to its originator/s, and it shouldn't be lost to the world.
+Supposedly this song belongs to the people who commissioned and paid for it, and it shouldn't be lost to the world.